zeromq/czmq/README.md

     //  This is a stable class, and may not change except for emergencies.
 It
     //  is provided in stable builds.
+    //  This class has draft methods, which may change over time.
+They are not
+    //  in stable releases, by default.
+Use --enable-drafts to enable.
+    //  This class has legacy methods, which will be removed over time.
+You
+    //  should not use them, and migrate any code that is still using them.
     //  Create a new certificate store from a disk directory, loading and
     //  indexing all certificates in that location.
 The directory itself may be
     //  absent, and created later, or modified at any time.
 The certificate store